SRAM

 Abstract:

-This paper presents an approximate digital compute-in-memory (CIM) macro for low-power edge AI inference.
+This letter presents an approximate digital compute-in-memory (CIM) macro for low-power edge AI inference.
 It introduces three hierarchical innovations: 1) novel fused approximate multiply-add units (FAMUs) that reduces power and area consumption; 2) a bit-critical weight allocation architecture that optimally balances accuracy and hardware cost; and 3) a dynamic sparsity-adaptive configuration method to …

 View on IEEE Xplore